Fuzzball Documentation

 Configuring Fuzzball to use storage is a two stage process.
 First, you need to install a Container Storage Interface (CSI) driver that allows Fuzzball to understand what type of storage it is expected to access.
 Second you need to add storage classes that allow Fuzzball to understand how it should allocate storage volumes on behalf of users.

 The procedure for both of these stages is to create (or obtain) an appropriate YAML file and then apply the file using the Fuzzball CLI.
+The specific steps vary depending on your deployment type.

-This is a very basic setup suitable for getting up and running quickly and for testing purposes.
+This is a basic setup suitable for getting up and running quickly and for testing purposes.
 For more detailed information, see the storage configuration section of the guide.

 Prerequisite: Create 2 New NFS Shares